-It’s a common thought that Ivy League schools are the most selective of all the colleges and universities in the United States.
+It’s a common thought that Ivy League schools are the most selective schools of all the colleges and universities in the United States.
 You’ll find that’s not exactly the case.

 Ivy League Acceptance Rates